 Ohio’s urban school districts, like many others across the country, face a slow burning governance crisis.
-Elected school boards in cities like Columbus, Dayton and Youngstown are proving incapable of providing the leadership their cities, schools, families and children need to be successful.
-In Dayton, for example, long-time board member Yvonne Isaacs summed up the challenge when she told the U.S. Chamber of Commerce in 2012, “There is really no continuity in terms of the vision and the direction of the district…I think what we have lost is the ability to collaborate and to set vision.”
-Youngstown’s dysfunction is legendary and it faces a state takeover.
+Elected school boards in cities like Columbus, Dayton, Lorain, and Youngstown are proving incapable of providing the leadership their cities, schools, families and children need to be successful.
+In Dayton, for example, long-time school board member Yvonne Isaacs summed up the challenge when she told the U.S. Chamber of Commerce in 2012, “There is really no continuity in terms of the vision and the direction of the district…I think what we have lost is the ability to collaborate and to set vision.”
+Youngstown’s dysfunction is legendary: It’s been under state financial control for years and now faces a state academic takeover.

-But, no city in Ohio displays better the dysfunctionality of big city elected school boards than does Columbus.
+But, no city in Ohio currently displays better the dysfunction of big city elected school boards than does Columbus.
 Columbus City Schools is a district in turmoil.
 Mayor Michael Coleman spelled out the challenges in a recent Columbus Dispatch op-ed thusly: